 Simon Bensnes of the Norwegian University of Science and Technology's Department studied the connection between pollen levels and exam scores and found that when pollen is higher, scores drop among some students.
 The author of the study speculates that people with hay fever may also have reduced performance during work, which could, in theory, lead to lower average pay and fewer promotional opportunities.

-Factors That Make Hay Fever Worse?
+Are There Factors That Make Hay Fever Worse?

 Is it possible that certain habits or other factors are making your hay fever worse than it needs to be?

 According to Prevention, a magazine dedicated to health and well-being topics, there are a few common habits that could be making your hay fever even worse.